GFlisch/Arc4u/Guidance/Yarp.md

 #### API Gateway with Yarp.

 In our microservices we implement by default Swagger with NSwag and publish the interfaces.
-Each service offer 2 kind of interfaces:
+Each service offer 2 kinds of interfaces:
 - Dedicated interfaces for the UIs (called facade).
 - Dedicated interfaces for the other services (called interface).